 When it comes to simplicity and small size, the TC Electronic Ditto is second to none.
 We took it out of the box and were surprised by how small and sturdy it actually is.

-As with most TC Electronic products, it was incredibly robust, and thanks to the metal chassis and body, it should hold up well to the rigors of gigging.
-As a compact pedal, it took up very little room on the pedal board, and was easily able to slip into a gig bag.
+As with most TC Electronic products, it was incredibly robust.
+Thanks to its metal chassis and body, it should hold up well to the rigors of gigging.
+As a compact pedal, it took up very little room on the pedal board and was easily able to slip into a gig bag.

-Despite the fact that the TC Electronic Ditto only has one knob and one footswitch (and no buttons), it was surprisingly intuitive.
-The sound and operation of this simple pedal were both high quality.
+Despite the TC Electronic Ditto only having one knob and one footswitch (and no buttons), it was surprisingly intuitive.
+The sound and operation of this simple pedal were both high-quality.
 We played loop after loop with this pedal’s uncompressed 24-bit audio.
 The lack of additional features makes it an ideal choice for novices, as there are few features to distract the user.

 Verdict: The TC Electronic Ditto is a good pedal for a very small price and size.
 You can use this compact looper pedal for guitar or bass.
-It features one loop level knob for dialing in the loop volume, keeping things as simple as possible.
+It features one loop-level knob for dialing in the loop volume, keeping things as simple as possible.
 It’s true bypass circuitry ensures the integrity of your tone when you’re not using it, and loops are recorded as uncompressed 24-bit audio.
-In short, you get an essential tool for looping, but at a low cost with overall good quality.
+In short, you get an essential tool for looping at a low cost with overall good quality.

 A comprehensive tool for the discerning looper.